 Certain groups are at a higher risk of developing iodine deficiency due to factors such as age, location, and dietary habits.
 Identifying these at-risk populations is crucial for targeting iodine deficiency prevention and treatment efforts effectively.

-Iodine deficiency can affect people of all ages, but some groups are more vulnerable than others:
+Iodine deficiency can affect people of all ages, but some groups are more vulnerable than others.
+Globally, it remains a significant public health issue, particularly in developing countries where access to iodine-rich foods and iodised salt may be limited.

 Iodine deficiency can lead to a range of serious complications, particularly affecting the thyroid gland, brain development, and overall health.
-The most common complication is hypothyroidism, an underactive thyroid gland, which can cause symptoms such as severe tiredness, muscle weakness, unexpected weight gain, depression, thick puffy skin, difficulty concentrating, weak and slow heartbeat, dry skin, hair loss, feeling cold, and constipation.
+The most common complication is hypothyroidism, an underactive thyroid gland, which can cause symptoms such as severe tiredness, muscle weakness, unexpected weight gain, depression, thick, puffy skin, difficulty concentrating, a weak and slow heartbeat, dry skin, hair loss, feeling cold, and constipation.

 Preventing iodine deficiency is crucial for maintaining overall health and preventing the development of iodine deficiency disorders.
 The most effective way to prevent iodine insufficiency is to consume a balanced diet rich in iodine-containing foods.
-Some of the best dietary sources of iodine include iodised table salt, seafood such as cod, shrimp, and oysters, seaweed like nori and kombu, eggs, dairy products including yogurt, cheese, and milk, and meats such as beef and beef liver.
+Some of the best dietary sources of iodine include iodised table salt, seafood such as cod, shrimp, and oysters, seaweed like nori and kombu, eggs, dairy products including yoghurt, cheese, and milk, and meats such as beef and beef liver.

 One of the simplest and most effective ways to ensure adequate iodine intake is by using iodised salt when cooking or adding salt to food.
 Unlike other types of salt, such as sea salt, kosher salt, Himalayan salt, and fleur de sel, iodised salt is fortified with iodine to help meet daily requirements.
 Incorporating iodised salt into your diet can significantly reduce the risk of developing iodine deficiency and its associated complications.

 While a balanced diet is generally sufficient for most people to maintain adequate iodine levels, certain groups may benefit from iodine supplements.
 Vegans, pregnant women, and breastfeeding mothers may be at a higher risk of iodine insufficiency due to their increased iodine requirements.
 Prenatal vitamins containing iodine are particularly important for pregnant women to ensure they meet the higher iodine needs of 220 mcg per day.
-Breastfeeding women require even more iodine, with a daily recommended intake of 290 mcg.
+Breastfeeding women require even more iodine, with a daily recommended intake of 290 mcg per day.

 At a population level, the iodisation of salt has proven to be a highly effective public health strategy to increase iodine intake and prevent iodine deficiency disorders.
 This approach has been successful in eradicating endemic goitre and cretinism in many countries worldwide.
 By ensuring that the salt available in communities is adequately iodised, the risk of iodine deficiency can be significantly reduced, promoting better health outcomes for entire populations.
 Governments and health organisations implement programs to monitor iodine levels in the population, fortify foods, and educate the public about the importance of iodine for health.